Radonoxius/rust-kotlin-native-interop/README.md

 # Rust Interop with Kotlin/Native

-This is a simple Rust interop with Kotlin Native.
+This is a simple Rust interop with Kotlin/Native project.

 # Prerequisites
 Rust compiler version 1.83 (stable),